A child, who shall remain nameless —

 It was as if he were prepared to have my hand reach through the phone line and snatch off his balls.

 Just that moment’s tremor of fear in his voice calmed me down.
-No matter what he said I knew my kid was not going to move teams, we were not going to let her drop out of the season and she would eventually make friends on her new team and everything would be fine.
+No matter what he said, I knew my kid was not going to switch teams.
+We were not going to let her drop out of the season, and she would eventually make friends on her new team, and everything would be fine.

 She is asleep now.
 Her sister is asleep.
 Henry is asleep.
 And I’m going to Boden to buy a dress.
 Not online.
 I’m flying to London.
 Cheers.
 S

 23 thoughts on “Castrating an Unwitting Softball Commissioner”

 Wait – do we get to fly to Europe to shop when hard stuff happens?
 No one told me that.